neil-mori/Moris-Code-With-Love/README.md

 # Moris-Code-With-Love
-Moris-Code With Love is a python based simple problems which I am learning.
+Moris-Code With Love is a python based simple program of mine which I am learning.
 Happy Coding!